-With This research program investigates the nature and process of innovation in community sport organizations (CSOs) and the factors that impact on that.
-With increasing reliance on CSOs to deliver sport participation programs and services that provide many physical, social, and emotional benefits to individuals and their communities, it is important to understand the extent to which CSOs are innovative and if so how that process unfolds.
+This research program investigates the nature and process of innovation in community sport organizations (CSOs) and the factors that impact them.
+CSOs are critical players in the delivery of sport participation programs and services that provide numerous benefits to individuals and their communities.
+Thus, it is important to understand the extent to which CSOs are innovative and if so how that process unfolds.